iskendria-pub/iskendria/README.md

 AX-4700: The Major tool is an interactive command-line application.

 AX-4710: When the blockchain is empty, the Major tool should allow everyone to bootstrap the blockchain.
 The user should provide all price levels mentioned in AX-3000.
-The user should also provide person create information, see AX-10.
+The user should also provide person create information, see AX-10 and AX-90.
 This will result in a bootstrapped blockchain with one person who is major.
 The key of the person is the key that signed the bootstrap request.

 ## Blockchain